murtaugh/HTML5-Reset-WordPress-Theme/readme.md

 #  HTML5 Reset WordPress Theme

+## January 10 Update

+Long time no see!
+I really appreciate all of the updates and input from everyone.
+The number of watchers on this repo grows every time we update - keep 'em coming!

 ## July 3 Update

 I spent some time cleaning up stray code, nothing major this time around.
 Thanks to everyone who is keeping tabs on development and providing input!